csotiriou/AFNetworking-PromiseKit/README.md

 #Note regarding PromiseKit 2.0:
 `PromiseKit+AFNetworking` now supports `PromiseKit 2.0`.
 Therefore, support for iOS 7 is dropped.
 If you wish to have PromiseKit + AFNetworking + iOS 7 support, please use a version of ‘AFNetworking-PromiseKit’ earlier than 0.5.0

+#Note regarding PromiseKit 3.0:
+`PromiseKit+AFNetworking` now supports `PromiseKit 3.0`.
+For PromiseKit 3.0, the ambiguity between PMKPromise and AnyPromise has been resolved, and only AnyPromise is used from now on.
+If you wish to have PromiseKit + AFNetworking + PromiseKit 2.0 support, please use a version of ‘AFNetworking-PromiseKit’ earlier than 0.6.0

 #Installation
 You have two options: Either use cocoapods (look into the appropriate section below), or ust copy `AFNetworking+PromiseKit.h` and `AFNetworking+PromiseKit.m` in your project and use them.